Greatest sculptures in Prague

 Statue of Hangman

 The statue hangs high above the ground and is the best sculpture in Old Town Square Prague.
-The author of this masterpieces is well-known controversial artist David Cerny.
+The author of this masterpiece is well-known controversial artist David Cerny.
 The special sculpture represents a high expectation of the possibilities of decision-making.
 Each of us can control our destiny, just like Sigmund's "hanging" here.
 The two-meter-long statue from 1997 allegedly represents Sigmund Freud, hanging at the height of 2.2 m with one hand from the roof in Husova Street in Prague's centre.
 The statue can be easily seen by a pensive pedestrian - it is necessary to raise your head properly and look at the house's roof.
 The statue was lent abroad several times, where it caused considerable commotion.
 The biggest "crack" was in Michigan, where someone mistook it for someone's suicide and called emergency staff.
 Firefighters and police officers came to the statue at that time and saw it was a statue.

 Statue of Charles IV

 The Neo-Gothic bronze monument of Emperor Charles IV is a magnificent Prague sculpture to visit.
-The monument has been there since 1848, when it was released on the 500th ceremony of the Charles University establishment.
+The monument has been there since 1848 when it was released at the 500th ceremony of the Charles University establishment.
 Dresdener sculptor A. Hahnellt created the statue of the iron from Saxony.
 Simultaneously, because of this sculpture in Old Town Square Prague, the area was widened.
 The monument's central statue has the shape of a monarch with a crown in a glorious robe, who holds the charter on the establishment of the university, named after him, on his right hand.

 Statue of St. John of Nepomuk